 There is also the hypocrisy of Jehovah’s Witnesses allowing members to take blood fractions, as if these fractions are somehow different than whole blood.
 Blood fractions are simply what’s needed to make up whole blood; prohibiting one but not the other is like saying you allow a person to eat ham and bread, but not a ham sandwich.

-Note another interesting point; Steve Hassan, a leading expert on cults and how they operate, has created a BITE model for determining if a religion or group is abusive; the BITE model refers to the control they exercise over members’ Behavior, Information, Thoughts, and Emotions.
+Note another interesting point; Steve Hassan, a writer on cults and how they operate, has created a BITE model for determining if a religion or group is abusive.
+The BITE model refers to the control that is exercised over members’ Behavior, Information, Thoughts, and Emotions.
 One of the earmarks of this BITE model is:

 “Use of loaded language and clichés which constrict knowledge, stop critical thoughts and reduce complexities into platitudinous buzz words.”

 I would certainly say that trying to save a child’s life in any circumstances, and especially against the express wishes of his parents, could be considered a “complexity.”
 Yet, Morris here reduces the compassionate work of doctors, trying desperately to save a dying child, to “persecution.”